faraaz-bot/memory-testing/docs/design/codegen.rst

 Implementation
 --------------

-The code generator will by implemented in Python; targetting version 3.6 and using only standard modules.
+The code generator will by implemented in Python using only standard modules.

 The AST will be represented as a tree structure, with nodes in the tree representing operations, such as assignment, addition, or a block